 Mudslides continued to cause occasional trip cancellations on Sounder north line in the winter months.
-Quick responses have been key to helping customers transition seamlessly to bus bridges when no train service is available, and reducing complaints.
+Quick responses and clear communications have been key to helping customers transition seamlessly to bus bridges when no train service is available, and reducing complaints.